Picture credit: Deepali Yakkundi

 The witness seminar method offers a valuable tool for researching the healthcare sector, but our experience and those from elsewhere demonstrate that it is a challenging approach, requiring detailed knowledge about the topic to be researched, and careful and intensive planning and preparations.
 The method has provided a range of insights into the UK’s healthcare sector, and its use should be considered for critical research on healthcare in other settings.
 Certainly we’ll be using it again, in a witness seminar later in the year focusing on regulation and the private healthcare sector…

-This work is part of the Practices, regulation and accountability in the evolving private healthcare sector: lessons from Maharashtra State, India, funded by the UK Medical Research Council as part of the Health Systems Research Initiative.
+This work was part of a research project: Practices, regulation and accountability in the evolving private healthcare sector: lessons from Maharashtra State, India.
+The project was funded by the Health Systems Research Initiative.
 For more information on the project click here.
+For a transcript from the witness seminar, click here.